c3lang/c3-web/docs/implementation-details/specification.md

 bitstruct_decl ::= "bitstruct" TYPE_IDENT ("(" type ("," type)* ")")? ":" type attributes? "{" bitstruct_body "}"
 ```

-The backing type is either an integer type or a character array.
+The backing type is either an integer type, a character array, or a typedef whose underlying type is one of these.
 Each field of a bitstruct must be an integer type or `bool`; each field specifies a single bit position or an inclusive bit range within the backing storage.

 A bitstruct field is not addressable.